assemble/assemble/README.md

 [MIT License](LICENSE-MIT)

 ## Release History
+* 2013-04-21    v0.3.73    Fixing how the relative path helper worked and showing an example in the footer of the layout.
+This example is hidden, but can be seen by doing view source.
+* 2013-04-20    v0.3.72    Fixing the layout override issue happening in the page yaml headers.
+Something was missed during refactoring.
+* 2013-04-19    v0.3.9    Adding tags and categories to the root context and ensure that the current page context values don't override the root context values.
+* 2013-04-18    v0.3.8    Updating to use actual assets property from current page.
+* 2013-04-17    v0.3.7    Cleaning up some unused folders and tests
+* 2013-04-16    v0.3.6    Fixed missing assets property.
+* 2013-04-16    v0.3.5    Adding a sections array to the template engine so it can be used in helpers.
+* 2013-04-11    v0.3.4    More tests for helpers and global variables, organized tests.
+A number of bug fixes.
 * 2013-04-06    v0.3.3    helper-lib properly externalized and wired up.
 Global variables for filename, ext and pages
 * 2013-03-22    v0.3.22    Merged global and target level options so data and partial files can be joined
 * 2013-03-22    v0.3.21    Valid YAML now allowed in options.data object (along with JSON)